Who is Queen Bee on The Masked Singer?

 The Masked Singer has the nation hooked to guessing who every hidden star actually is.

-With Queen Bee at the moment one of many favourites on part of her gorgeous voice, whose face is hidden below the extravagant head piece?
+With Queen Bee presently one of many favourites on part of her gorgeous voice, whose face is hidden below the extravagant head piece?

-- The Masked Singer – Which celeb is behind the masks?
-Theories and clues revealed

-The judges had been utterly torn over who she may probably be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong choosing Olivia Colman.
+The judges have been fully torn over who she may presumably be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong choosing Olivia Colman.

-Nonetheless, viewers have been buzzing round her pre-performance VT and have give you some sturdy theories – see which of them HEARALPUBLICIST thinks have legs.
+Nevertheless, viewers have been buzzing round her pre-performance VT and have provide you with some robust theories, together with Nicola Roberts – see which of them HEARALPUBLICIST thinks have legs.

 Queen Bee – Songs, Clues and Guesses